Russell-Silver syndrome

 Exams and Tests

 The condition is usually diagnosed by early childhood.
-The health care provider will perform a physical exam.
+Your health care provider will perform a physical exam.

-There are no specific laboratory tests to diagnose RSS.
-Diagnosis is usually based on the judgment of your child's provider.
+There are no specific lab tests to diagnose SRS.
+The diagnosis is usually based on the judgment of your child's provider.
 However, the following tests may be done:

 - Blood sugar (some children may have low blood sugar)